mattmartini/Greenhouse/Readme.md

 ## Methodology

 Use temperature sensors (dht22 & ds18b20) to measure inside temperature and humidity, and outside temperature (respectivly).
+The shtc3 sensor replaces the dht22.
+It is more accurate, and more importantly uses IC2 communication which is more reliable.

 Use a tuned PID controller to run a heater inside the greenhouse.
 Variable power settings (needed for PID) are aproximated via